CanDIG/candig-ingest/README.rst

 For more information related to the setup of a candig-server instance, check out https://candig-server.readthedocs.io/

+You may also refer to the SETUP.rst at this repo, from https://github.com/CanDIG/candig-ingest/blob/develop/setup.py

 # Get started

 This tool is not for standalone use.
 You must have an existing virtual environment where a candig-server is installed.